By Brian Vaszily, Founder of Purity Woods. This article includes links to a Purity Woods product that Brian created.

 It typically takes a few months of using retinol regularly to notice these visible effects.

-Brightens Skin & Diminishes Hyperpigmentation
+Retinol Brightens Skin & Diminishes Hyperpigmentation

 Hyperpigmentation is another common sign of skin aging.
 This term refers to spots that are darker than your normal skin tone where a pigment known as melanin — the same pigment that might give you a darker skin color — is overproduced.
-These spots differ in appearance slightly based on skin color and how much melanin accumulates but can affect any skin type or tone.
+These spots differ in appearance slightly based on skin color and how much melanin accumulates, but they can affect any skin type or tone.

 Often, dark spots appear because of UV damage from overexposure to sunlight and originate in the deeper layers of your skin.